Transracial Adoption: Considerations for You and Your Child

 3. Practice Multiculturalism Every Day

-4. Activities that recognize your child’s heritage should occur daily, not just during special events or holidays.
+4. Activities recognizing your child’s heritage should occur daily, not just during special events or holidays.
 You can practice multiculturalism regularly in simple ways: maybe it’s cooking some traditional meals each week or watching shows and movies with characters from your child’s background.

 5. Focus on Your Child’s Preferences